Einstein Telescope

-Einstein Telescope (ET), is a proposed third-generation ground-based gravitational wave (GW) detector, currently under study by some institutions in the European Union.
+Einstein Telescope (ET), is a planned third-generation ground-based gravitational wave (GW) detector, currently under study by some institutions in the European Union.
 It will be able to test Einstein's general theory of relativity in strong field conditions, realize precision gravitational wave astronomy and enable multi-messenger astronomy.

+History

 The initial design study project was supported by the European Commission under the Framework Programme 7 (FP7).
 It concerned the study and the conceptual design for a new research infrastructure in the emergent field of gravitational-wave astronomy.
 The ET Project was accepted onto the roadmap of the European Strategy Forum on Research Infrastructures in 2021.
 In 2022, the ET Collaboration was founded as the organization of scientists working on the realization and future operation of the ET.
-In 2025, support for ET was expressed on the national levels: the governments of Netherlands and Belgium set ET as one of the national priorities; the German government placed ET on a shortlist for large scientific infrastructures and highlighted as a top European scientific project in a coalition agreement; the regional Italian governement set ET as one of the top priorities, following previously expressed commitment by the national government.
-It is expected that in 2026 the site location will be announced, with construction starting in 2028 and the detector launch in 2035.
+In 2025, support for ET was expressed on the national levels: the governments of Netherlands and Belgium set ET as one of the national priorities; the German government placed ET on a shortlist for large scientific infrastructures and highlighted as a top European scientific project in a coalition agreement; the regional Italian government set ET as one of the top priorities, following previously expressed commitment by the national government.
+It is expected that in 2027 the site location will be announced, with construction starting in 2028 and the detector launch in 2035.